mkrd/DictDataBase/README.md

 - **Multi threading and multi processing safe**.
 Multiple processes on the same machine can simultaneously read and write to dicts without losing data.
 - **ACID** compliant.
 Unlike TinyDB, it is suited for concurrent environments.
 - **No Conflict resolution** required.
-Unlike with ZODB, lock-based access control is used, so that conflicts never occur.
+Unlike with ZODB, lock-based access control is used, such that conflicts never occur.
 - **No database server** required.
 Simply import DictDataBase in your project and use it.
 - **Compression**.
 Configure if the files should be stored as raw json or as json